Ric Flair's Last Match: Main event

 In the main event, Ric Flair and Andrade El Idolo took on Jay Lethal and Jeff Jarrett (with Karen Jarrett) in a tag team match.
 The finish came after Conrad Thompson threw brass knuckles to El Idolo.
 El Idolo then gave the brass knuckles to Flair, who used them to knock out Jarrett.
 Referee Mike Chioda was knocked out, causing El Idolo to call for another referee from the back.
 Flair put Jarrett in the figure-four leglock, and with Jarrett's shoulders pinned to the mat, referee Dave Miller counted the pinfall.
 After the match, Flair greeted his family at ringside along with colleagues in attendance such as Bret Hart, Mick Foley and The Undertaker.
 Tony Schiavone then interviewed Flair ringside before he made his way up the entrance ramp, stopping to embrace singer Kid Rock and hoist the Big Gold Belt as the broadcast went off the air.

 Reception

-The production quality and overall presentation of the show was praised.
-Brian James and Scott D'Amore produced and timed the matches.
-Matches were agented by Bully Ray, Daniel McDevitt, Scott Armstrong, Sinn Bodhi, Tom Prichard and Wolfie D. The broadcast was produced by David Sahadi, Josh Mathews and Keith Mitchell.